svc-bot-mds/terraform-provider-tdh/docs/data-sources/service_accounts.md

 page_title: "tdh_service_accounts Data Source - tdh"
 subcategory: ""
 description: |-
-  Used to fetch all service accounts on TDH for an Org (determined by the token used for provider).
+  Used to fetch all service accounts on TDH for an Org (determined by the auth used for provider).
 ---

 # tdh_service_accounts (Data Source)

-Used to fetch all service accounts on TDH for an Org (determined by the token used for provider).
+Used to fetch all service accounts on TDH for an Org *(determined by the auth used for provider)*.

 ## Example Usage